yankostadinov/core/tutorials/guides/vanilla-js/vanilla.md

 ## 5. Shared Contexts

 Our clients love the project so far.
-They going wild taking full advantage of their multiple monitors thanks to our work with the **Interop API** and the **Windows API**.
+They going wild taking full advantage of their multiple monitors thanks to our work with the [**Interop API**](../../reference/core/latest/interop/index.html) and the [**Window Management API**](../../reference/core/latest/windows/index.html).
 The users' final request is to be able to see in the `stock details` window if the selected client has the stock in their portfolio.
 So far `clients` and `stock details` had no interaction between each other, so let's change that.

 We could do the same like we did in `stocks` and register a method, but we have a feeling that once the clients start using our app, they will require more integrations with more apps.
-So, let's complete their request by also allowing us to easily hook more apps to this logic in the future, using the **Shared Contexts API**.
+So, let's complete their request by also allowing us to easily hook more apps to this logic in the future, using the [**Shared Contexts API**](../../reference/core/latest/shared%20contexts/index.html).

 We begin by going back to the `clients` script file and inside the `clientClickedHandler` function.
-We will comment the current code and will use the **Shared Contexts API** to update the shared context with the selected client.
+We will comment the current code and will use the [**Shared Contexts API**](../../reference/core/latest/shared%20contexts/index.html) to update the shared context with the selected client.
 This will allow other applications to simple subscribe to changes to the shared context and get notified on client select.

 ```javascript
 const clientClickedHandler = (client) => {